canonical/ubuntu-pro-docs/account-setup.rst

 Canonical Support Portal
 ------------------------

-Open the `Canonical Support Portal <https://support-portal.canonical.com/>`_.
+Open the `Canonical Support Portal`_.
 The Support Portal provides access to our Knowledge Base.
 If you have a support contract, this is where to raise support tickets.

 Add a secondary user
 ~~~~~~~~~~~~~~~~~~~~